 Many people don't realize landlords check credit before approving a rental application.
 Having bad credit can make it much more difficult to rent an apartment or house.
 If you find a landlord who will rent to you despite your low credit score, you may have to pay a higher security deposit.

-Cell phone companies check your credit too.
+Most major cell phone companies check your credit when you sign up for service.
 They argue that they’re extending a month of service to you, so they need to know how reliable your payments will be.
 If your credit’s bad, you may have to get a prepaid cell phone, a month-to-month contract where phones are typically more expensive, or go without one at all.

 If you're leasing or making payments on your cell phone, you may have to pay more upfront for a new phone or your payments may be higher if you have bad credit.